 Meet Mojo Perry

-Mojo Perry is a guitar virtuoso who started performing in taverns at the age of five.
+Mojo Perry is a guitar virtuoso who started performing in taverns at the age of fourteen.
 He stood out among Michigan guitarists, releasing his first album, "Gypsie Boy Blues," at 16, showcasing his unique sound and potential.
 Mojo has always been dedicated to his Art and is constantly found recording his music.

 At 23, his brainchild, the "Wandering Gypsies," achieved modest success with their record, "The Man," laying the foundation for his musical inspiration.
 He pursued his own path, delving into Psychedelic Rock and found work as a Blues session guitarist in Chicago while experimenting with his own Psychedelic music in the studio and live performances.